gabrielhrp31/socialplus-react/README.md

 <h1>SocialPlus</h1>
-Rework of social network creaeted by me using only react and styled components, its an rework of VueJS socialplus created by me previously, now remastered in react<br> <br>
+Rework of social network created by me using only react and styled components, its an rework of VueJS socialplus created by me previously, now remastered in react<br> <br>

 <a href="https://socialplus.gabrielhrp31.com/">Click to view previous version, while i work in next one!</a> <br> <br>
 <b>Previous Page Differences:</b> <br>